 Stephen’s work has a particular focus on biological therapies, often contentious and involving complex immunological aspects in their mechanisms of action.
-Stephen’s involvement on these matters ranges from co-ordination and support roles on pan-European litigations, attacking and defending patents in EPO opposition proceedings and on appeal, through to pressure testing patents before their assertion in litigation, including in the anti-TNF, anti-IL12, anti-IL23, anti-IL6, anti-integrin and more recently the anti-PCSK9 and immuno-oncology fields.
-He also has a prosecution and advisory practice relating to European patent applications, SPCs and regulatory exclusivities, encompassing biosimilars.
+Stephen’s involvement on these matters ranges from co-ordination and support roles on pan-European litigations, attacking and defending patents in EPO opposition proceedings and on appeal, through to pressure testing patents before their assertion in litigation, including in the anti-TNF, anti-IL12, anti-IL23, anti-PCSK9, anti-IL4R and anti-CD38 fields as well as the immuno-oncology arena (immune checkpoint inhibitors and T-cell retargeting bispecifics).
+He also has an extensive prosecution and advisory practice relating to patent applications in Europe and across the globe, SPCs and regulatory exclusivities, encompassing biosimilars.

 Stephen has a real understanding of the business drivers of his work, which was developed through a six month secondment working in-house at the US patent law department of a global pharmaceuticals company.

 When qualifying as a patent attorney, Stephen was awarded the prestigious Gill Prize for achieving the highest overall mark in his final UK qualification exams, as well as the Michael Jones Prize for achieving the highest mark in the finals level patent prosecution paper.
 Earlier, Stephen was awarded the Bill Caro Prize for the highest mark when passing the Certificate in Intellectual Property Law at Queen Mary University of London.